dagster-io/dagster/docs/docs-beta/docs/guides/deployment/kubernetes.md

 TODO - where to copy this file to?

 ### Step 5.2: Modify the `values.yaml` file for your deployment
 The `values.yaml` file contains configuration options you can set for your deployment.
-There are comments in the `values.yaml` file explaining these options, and you can learn more about them [here](/todo).
+Different configuration options are explained in inline comments in `values.yaml`, and you can learn more about the different configuration options in [The title of a guide explaining it](/todo).

 The minimal configuration options you need to set to deploy your project are the `deployments.name`, `deployments.image`, and `deployments.dagsterApiGrpcArgs` values. `deployments.name` should be a unique name for your deployment, and `deployments.image` should be set to match the Docker image you built and pushed in Step 2. `dagsterApiGrpcArgs` should be set to NEED HELP WITH HOW TO EXPLAIN THIS.